-The re-appearance of the Duel Runner, surprising many older fans.
+The re-appearance of the D-Wheel, surprising many older fans.

-Mieru's reintroducing Ritual Summoning to the anime (Last seen for a brief moment in Zexal) and being the first Ritual user in a long while.
-The Ritual Summoning animation is even more awesome, a circle of fire representing the levels, a beam of light reaching to the sky, and the Ritual Monster finally descending, Aesir-style.
+Mieru's reintroducing Ritual Summoning to the anime (Last seen for a brief moment by Kaito in ZEXAL) and being the first dedicated Ritual user in a long while (since Asuka in GX).
+The Ritual Summoning animation is even more awesome, a circle of fire representing the Levels, a beam of light reaching to the sky, and the Ritual Monster finally descending, Aesir-style.